zlepper/nixos-config/software/code-agent-instructions.md

 * **Start Point:** Begin by thoroughly reading `context.md` (if it exists).
 If it's a new task, formulate and outline initial understanding of the request.
 * **Project Context:** Confirm the overall project structure and identify all relevant files and dependencies.
 * **Plan Proposal:** For non-trivial tasks, propose a clear plan of action and **await explicit confirmation from the human** before beginning any code modifications.
-If the task is considered trivial and straightforward, the agent can proceed directly with implementation, as the IDE will provide real-time visibility and control over changes.

 ---